Length orthospectrum of convex bodies on flat tori: Proofs of Theorems , , and

 \subsection{The case when $K_1,K_2$ are points}

-In this section we finally discuss the particular case where the convex sets are reduced to points (or to balls).
-In that case, the proofs are simpler and lead to very explicit formulas with connection to the magnetic Laplacian.
+In this section we finally discuss the particular case where the convex sets are reduced to points (or to balls) and we still suppose that $\mathbf{v}(\theta)=\theta$.
+In that case, the proofs are simpler and lead to very explicit formulas with connections to the magnetic Laplacian.